 To clarify, imagine a chef preparing a meal for another chef or a hair stylist finessing a colleague's hair.

 There's definitely an extra level of pressure - be it real or perceived.

 Thankfully the Moyle crew are super chilled so it didn't take long for all of us to melt into their home session with ease and the same sense of informality that's become the signature of my home session work.

 "Thank you for the photos [Katrina.]
 They’re really good - like really, really good...It’s definitely the best family photo shoot we’ve ever had.
 By a long way."Alan Moyle

 Bayside At Home

-Alan’s personal project ‘Bayside At Home’ is focused on family life in lockdown or in other words, the strange ‘new normal’ we were thrust into during the COVID global pandemic.
+Alan's personal project 'Bayside At Home' focuses on family life in lockdown - in other words: the strange 'new normal' thrusted upon us during the COVID global pandemic.

-Given restrictions (and much like the viral Front Steps Project aforementioned) all images photographed were captured from the required 1.5 meters away, as per social distancing requirements.
+Given restrictions (and much like the viral Front Steps Project aforementioned) Alan photographed from the required 1.5 meters away, as per social distancing requirements.